spoonwaddle/spamlab/README.md

 ## QuickStart

-These instructions will take you from cloning the repository, to training your model with a decent amount of initial data to bootstrap the classifier.
+These instructions will take you from cloning the repository to training your model with a decent amount of initial data to bootstrap the classifier.

 ```
 git clone git@github.com:vroomwaddle/spamlab.git